schof/schof.github.io/_posts/2017-04-09-comstock-wasting-taxpayer-money-in-egypt.md

 Barbara Comstock's constituents have been complaining for months about her refusal to hold an in-person town hall.
 She has received criticism for turning up in Reston, VA and other places outside her district.
 Faced with mounting pressure due to her conspicuous absence, Comstock did what any reasonable person would do in her situation - she booked a [trip to Egypt](https://www.washingtonpost.com/local/virginia-politics/rep-barbara-comstock-among-delegation-in-egypt-when-bombings-occurred/2017/04/09/418dc288-1d58-11e7-a0a7-8b2a45e3dc84_story.html?utm_term=.d6ac06b1f8b8)!

-You may be asking yourself, "What on earth is Barbara Comstock" doing in Egypt?
+You may be asking yourself, "What on earth is Barbara Comstock doing in Egypt?"
 Well if you follow the Virginia GOP on Twitter you'll hear a variety of explanations.

 First, according to the GOP Chairman, she was going to Church: